nisrael/sxda.io/_posts/2024-11-17-wsl-win-ssh-agents.markdown

 ssh-add -l
 ```

-As I mentioned above, this is the not the best solution.
+As I mentioned above, this is not the best solution.
 A better approach would be to not use 1 Password and instead use [GPG4Win](#gpg4win) and a HSM, like the YubiKey[^27] for storing the key.

 ## References